2023 Endurance Sports – Technology Trends – GPS Watches & Bike Computers

 A mythical new tech is needed to boost HR accuracy, although I think it’s called a chest strap 😉

 Ignoring HR sensors, a lot of R&D goes to sense novel new physiological parameters.
-Supersapiens is an obvious one that measures interstitial glucose and which evolved from a diabetes sensor.
+Supersapiens is an obvious one that uses relatively old tech to measure interstitial glucose, this evolved from an invasive diabetes sensor.
 Flowbio is another that looks at hydration sensors, Bioxensor looks at blood glucose non-invasively and Rockley Photonics is often mentioned as a sensor that will solve sensing everything and has contracted with Apple to do just that.
-However, I have heard they are struggling 😉 Some of these new sensing techs are based on lower-powered and more accurate laser methods and promise to offer significantly more insight than currently possible covering lactate levels, hydration, glucose, core temperature, skin temperature and more.
+Some of these new sensing techs are based on lower-powered and more accurate laser methods and promise to offer significantly more insight than currently possible covering lactate levels, hydration, glucose, core temperature, skin temperature and more.

 ECG/EKG is also an interesting sensor type.
 Coros has just brought out HRV readings from an ECG/EKG digital crown which might increase resting HRV accuracy a tad.
 But holding your watch for 30-60 seconds is a sure way to appeal to no one. so athletes simply won’t use that tech in significant numbers.
 That said, several new Garmin devices have been released in recent months whose start buttons look suspiciously like ECG/EKG buttons.
 So I’m pretty sure that Garmin will soon follow the lead set by coros.